pivotal/docs-tap/namespace-provisioner/use-case7.hbs.md

 # Work with Git repositories in air-gapped environments with Namespace Provisioner

-This section provides instructions for configuring the Namespace Provisioner to use air-gapped Git repositories.
+This topic provides instructions for configuring the Namespace Provisioner to use air-gapped Git repositories.
 This allows you to store GitOps-based installation files and platform operator-templated resources intended for creation in your developer namespace within Tanzu Application Platform (TAP).